wpwoodjr/Stereo-Image-Combiner/README.md

 - Align images precisely using an interactive overlay mode
 - Adjust the size and color (optionally transparent) of the border around images
 - Round the image corners
+- Split a pre-existing stereo image pair for processing
 - Save the resulting combined image as a PNG or JPG file

 It works on mobile, touch devices, and desktop.